 II.
 EMBARGO & (THIRD PARTY) MEDIA POLICIESclick to expand

 Embargo Policyclick to expand

-All selected abstracts for the 19th Congress will be available online from May 21, 2015 from 12:00 hours CET.
+All selected abstracts for the 20th Congress will be available online from May 21, 2015 from 12:00 hours CET.

 The information contained in the abstracts is embargoed until the abstracts are available online.
 Coverage of information that goes beyond that is embargoed according to the following criteria:

 For oral presentations; the embargo lifts at the beginning of the Press Briefing (June 12, 8:30 local time).